 The fund is sponsored by Direxion.
 It has amassed assets over $410.62 million, making it one of the average sized ETFs attempting to match the Large Cap Growth segment of the US equity market.

 Why Large Cap Growth

 Growth stocks have higher than average sales and earnings growth rates.
 While these are expected to grow faster than the broader market, they also have higher valuations.
 Additionally, growth stocks have a greater level of risk associated with them.
-When you consider growth versus value, growth stocks are usually the clear winner in strong bull markets, value stocks have a record of delivering better returns in almost all markets than growth stocks.
+Even though growth stocks are more likely to outperform their value counterparts in strong bull markets, value stocks have a record of delivering better returns in almost all markets than growth stocks.

 Annual operating expenses for this ETF are 0.35%, putting it on par with most peer products in the space.

 It has a 12-month trailing dividend yield of 0.50%.

 Even though ETFs offer diversified exposure that minimizes single stock risk, investors should also look at the actual holdings inside the fund.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.